skgrange/gissr/README.md

 R's spatial data analysis abilities are very well developed.
 Therefore, R can be used as a rather effective geographical information system (GIS).
 A key advantage of R in GIS applications is that the user can dip in-and-out of R's general string, numerical, and visualisation tools and apply them to spatial data.

-However, the challenges I have had with using R as a GIS include: keeping track of the multiple packages which are used, the lack of consistency, and general lack of tidy outputs which other areas of the R ecosystem have been so good at developing.
+However, the challenges I have had with using R as a GIS include: keeping track of the multiple packages which are used, the lack of consistency, and the lack of tidy outputs which other areas of the R ecosystem have been so good at developing.
 To overcome this, I have written wrappers for geographical functions which generally begin `sp_` to do particular tasks.
 Others have found some of these wrappers useful, so I have formalised these functions within a package.

 ## Utility functions